 From an increase in the quantity and severity of natural disasters to a highly dynamic trade environment, today’s global supply chains can be easily disrupted by unexpected events that, unless responded to quickly, can cripple production or create customer dissatisfaction.

-That’s why global cloud-based monitoring, visualization and analytics platforms, such as Resilience360, have become critical.
-Resilience360 allows customers to visualize and monitor their global network while receiving advance timely analysis of potential disruptive events and near-real time alerts of events in progress.
+That’s why global cloud-based monitoring, visualization, and analytics platforms, such as Resilience360, have become critical.
+Resilience360 allows customers to visualize and monitor their global network while receiving an advance timely analysis of potential disruptive events and near-real-time alerts of events in progress.

 With Resilience360, shippers and their 3PL partners can quantify the impact of disruptive incidents and trigger pre-determined contingency plans when events occur.

 Whether it’s responding to natural disasters, preparing for political instability or responding to strikes or new tariffs, the cloud-based Resilience360 platform combines strategic and tactical information to allow shippers to transition from a reactive mode, in which it can take days or weeks to implement necessary changes, to a more proactive mode, which enables response within hours of an incident.